In January 1967, a World War II ace taught the U.S. Air Force how to dogfight—and the North Vietnamese learned a lesson, too.

 When the Old Man ended his tour in September 1967 after sneaking in 50 more missions, he had added three more Vietnam kills to his score—the only pilot with shootdowns in both World War II (12) and Vietnam (four).
 In December 1967, he became commandant of the Air Force Academy and in June 1968 was promoted to brigadier general.
 Olds died on June 14, 2007, at age 84.

 In the five months following Olds’ departure from Vietnam, the Wolfpack downed an additional 14 MiGs.
 By war’s end, it was credited with 38½ confirmed MiG kills, the top Air Force unit of the war and a far cry from the dispirited eaglets Olds had originally met.

 As Capt. (later Maj.
 Gen.) Don Logeman, who flew for Olds in the 555th Tactical Fighter Squadron and shot down a MiG-17 in October 1967, put it, “The Robin Olds of this world are born for combat, not the Pentagon, and I would have flown as his wingman over Hanoi in 1967 even if we had been armed with .45-caliber pistols.”

-Don Hollway, an author and historian, wrote about an F-4 crew in “Saving Boxer 22,” October 2018 issue.
+Don Hollway, an author and historian, wrote about an F-4 crew in “Saving Boxer 22,” in the October 2018 issue of Vietnam Magazine.
 For more Bolo images and video, visit donhollway.com/bolo.